OpenSimulationInterface/osi-sensor-model-packaging/doc/specification.rst

 - If a model needs a ground truth during initialization, it MUST have a parameter named ``OSMPGroundTruthInit``.
-Its purpose is to provide the model with a view of the static environment (i.e. the map), in OSI format.
+Its purpose is to provide the model with a view of the static environment, in OSI format.
+  What is regarded as static, is specified in ``osi3::GroundTruthInitConfiguration`` (see the OSI specification documentation for more details).

 -  ``OSMPGroundTruthInit`` MUST be defined as a notional discrete binary input parameter variable, as specified above, with